 We understand the purchase of a device is a major decision and a has a significant expense on families, John Therry Catholic College has taken strides to integrate device use into many aspects of teaching and learning.
 As such, your investment allows the school to maximise learning outcomes for your child and for all students.
 Any student commencing enrollment at the College are expected to bring a suitable device as listed below.

 Students have access to their learning and resources anywhere via Compass and Google Apps for Education Suite, which provides a flexible, secure and personalised learning environment.
 Parents also have access to information about their child's learning via the Parent Portal.

 Click on the link below for more information regarding our Responsible Use of Information Technology Policy.

-ChromeBook Program (Years 7 to 9)
+ChromeBook and Windows Program (Years 7 to 9)